letterhead

 Eat The Strawberries

-Come explore ideas that will challenge your assumptions, enlarge your perspective, and clarify your values, objectives, and best thinking.
-You will become able to handle your life's challenges with more Zen-ish calm and confidence.
+"Eat The Strawberries" is an exploration of ideas that will challenge your assumptions, enlarge your perspective, reinforce your highest values and best thinking, and help you handle life's challenges with Zen-ish calm and confidence.

 Reader Reviews